beevelop/slai.club/presentations/2025-11-07-a-beginner-s-guide-to-competitive-sleepwalking/slides.md

 mdc: true
 ---

-# "A Beginner's Guide to Competitive Sleepwalking"
+# A Beginner's Guide to Competitive Sleepwalking

 🛸 Prepare For The Unexpected